ntindle/Keybow2040-Macro-Pad/Readme.md

   ```json
   "text": "Hello world"
   ```
 - `control`: Required for `type=control`.
 A Consumer control code as found in `lib/adafruit_hid/consumer_control_code.py`.
 There are more of them not listed in that file, if you find one you need, feel free to open a PR.
+The [HID Usage Tables for Universal Serial Bus (USB)](https://www.usb.org/sites/default/files/hut1_22.pdf) if needed.
   ```json
   "control": "VOLUME_DOWN"
   ```